10 Best ice skates for beginners

 Winner

-Boot Support: light recreational support
+Boot Support: light recreational

-Blade Type: factory sharpened Ultima Mark I
+Blade Type: Ultima Mark I stainless steel

-Lining and Padding: padded lining, felt tongue
+Lining and Padding: soft padded lining, foam-backed tongue

 Boot Support: Medium support